-Myloh, short for My Life of Hope, is a mobile application that combines the behavioural sciences of psychiatry and psychology with advanced AI and Machine Learning technologies to create an AI mental health E-buddy.
+Myloh, short for My Life of Hope, is a mobile application that combines the behavioural sciences of psychiatry and psychology with advanced Machine Learning technologies to create a mental health E-buddy that’s there 24/7.

 We began with an audit of Myloh's existing screen flow to identify pain points, gain points, and opportunity areas.
 We also conducted a heuristic evaluation to examine the application's usability.
 A key consideration was maintaining a sense of continuity between the old and new apps.
 As such, the look and feel of the modular components had to be carried across subtly.